junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Found something," Sam announces with a hoarse voice.
 "Looks like a case."

-"We are not exactly looking for cases.
+"We are not exactly looking for cases here, Sammy.
 Plates are pretty full, you know," Dean answers drily.

 Sam ignores him.
 "It's an angel killing. *Two* angel killings, actually.
 One in California, another in Texas.
 Two days apart, last night and the night before."